Rofki/Rofki/README.md

 - 👋 Hi, I’m @Rofki
-- 👀 I’m interested in ~mostly cooking, I do a little bit of programming on the side, as a treat
+- 👀 I’m interested in cooking, I do a little bit of programming on the side, as a treat